DIAGNijmegen/website-content/content/pages/news/agata_top100_2024.md

 We congratulate Agata on this nomination.

-Read more about Agata Polejowska nomination and the Summit [here]( WomenInDataScience (womenintechsummit.pl))
+Read more about Agata Polejowska nomination and the Summit [here](https://womenintechsummit.pl/top-100-women-in-data-science).